kontstup/learning-projects/README.md

 # learning-projects
-I study at the Russian University of Transport for data analytics.
-In this repository, I want to leave my training projects.
+In this repository, I want to leave my learning projects from universyity.